Manage temporary works on construction projects

 Before demolishing any building, you must give at least six weeks' written notice to the local authority under Section 80 of the Building Act 1984.
 You may not begin demolition until this notice period has expired or the local authority has responded, whichever comes first.

 The Section 80 notice is separate from any planning permission requirement.
 Even if you have planning permission to demolish a building, you must still serve a Section 80 notice.
-The notice must also be copied to the occupier of any adjacent building, the relevant gas and electricity suppliers, and the sewerage undertaker.
+The notice must also be copied to the occupier of any adjacent building and to the gas and electricity statutory undertakers.

 There are limited exemptions from the Section 80 requirement.
 The snippet below sets out the exemptions, the notice timeline, and the information you need to include.